BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Experimental Results

 \subsection{Evaluation of \task}

 In this section, we perform a comprehensive evaluation of \task.
-We consider the following training schemes: (i) SFT, where models are fine-tuned with SFT for one epoch to adapt the output pattern of \task; (ii) SFT w/2 epochs, where models are fine-tuned with SFT for two epochs; (iii) NER, where models are fine-tuned for two epochs to predict the label for each token in the prompt like named entity recognition (NER) \citep{li2020survey}; (iv) SFT+RLVR, a two-stage fine-tuning procedure as in \task, but without intermediate candidates; (v) SFT+RLVR$_{\textrm{w/ high temp.}}$, the same as SFT+RLVR but with a higher sampling temperature of $1.5$ during rollout; (vi) RL-PLUS \citep{dong2025rl}, which uses one sequence of annotated segments and three candidate segmentations during rollout.
-Implementation details of these baselines are in \ref{app:baseline}.
-For comparison, we also consider few-shot prompting baselines using Claude3.5v2-sonnet \citep{claude3} and Claude4-sonnet \citep{claude4}.
-In this setting, the LLM is instructed to segment an input prompt according to the target taxonomy and a provided example.
-We consider two output patterns: (i) full, which outputs the complete text of each segment; and (ii) start, which outputs only the starting tokens, as in \task.
-The prompts used for these baselines are shown in Appendix~\ref{app:claude}.
-The results are in Table~\ref{tab:RLVR}.
-Qualitative examples of these baselines are in App. \ref{app:example}.
+We consider the following training schemes: (i) SFT, where models are fine-tuned with SFT for one epoch to adapt the output pattern of \task; (ii) SFT w/2 epochs, where models are fine-tuned with SFT for two epochs; (iii) NER, where models are fine-tuned for two epochs to predict the label for each token like named entity recognition (NER) \citep{li2020survey}; (iv) SFT+RLVR, a two-stage fine-tuning procedure as in \task, but without intermediate candidates; (v) SFT+RLVR$_{\textrm{w/ high temp.}}$, the same as SFT+RLVR but with a higher sampling temperature of $1.5$ during rollout; (vi) RL-PLUS \citep{dong2025rl}, which uses one sequence of annotated segments and three candidate segmentations during rollout.
+For the NER baseline, we also include a NER baseline fine-tuned on ModernBERT-large \cite{modernbert}, which is the SOTA pretrained model using bidirectional encoder.
+Additionally, to show the necessity of token-level segmentation instead of sentence-level segmentation for structured text segmentation, we include a sentence-level oracle baseline (\textrm{Oracle\textsubscript{sent}}), where each sentence is mapped to the most overlapping ground-truth label.
+The \textrm{Oracle\textsubscript{sent}} baseline serves as an upper bound for previous sentence-level segmentation methods \citep{inan2022structured, duarte2024lumberchunker}.
+Furthermore, we consider a few-shot prompting baseline, where the LLM is instructed to segment an input prompt according to the target taxonomy and a provided example \citep{schnabel-neville-2024-symbolic, zhao-etal-2025-pmpo, jeoung2025promptprism}.
+For this baseline, we use Claude3.5v2-sonnet \citep{claude3} and Claude4-sonnet \citep{claude4} following \citet{jeoung2025promptprism}.
+We consider two output patterns: (i) full, which outputs the complete text of each segment; (ii) start, which outputs only the starting tokens, like \task.
+Implementation details and qualitative examples of these baselines are in App. \ref{app:baseline} and \ref{app:example} respectively.